 We encourage you to use this guide as a general direction, not as a perfect roadmap.
-Everyone’s wealth, life, and family situation is different, including that many RG members have restricted access to wealth in our names.
+Everyone’s wealth, life, and family situation

 We want everyone, our members included, to have access to basic human rights and opportunities to thrive.
 We are working toward a world where everyone is able to retire with dignity, access a fulfilling education, meaningful work, quality healthcare, plenty of food, stable housing and enough of a safety net (personal or family/community) to deal with emergencies.

 The vast majority of people in the US and globally don’t have the basic human rights described above, and do not have the luxury to consider “how much is enough?”
 As people with privilege, we are being asked to share more risk.